DominikStiller/ptinsight/README.md

 ssh-keygen -t rsa -b 4096 -N "" -f ~/.ssh/id_rsa_eda_deploy
 ```

+10. Logout and login again to reload the environment

 ### Common Tools
 We use common tools for consistency.
 Execute the commands below in the project's folder.